-This process might not excite you, but I can bet that it will surprise you in the lack of tech involved. #nonnerdalert
+This process might not excite you.
+But I can bet that it will surprise you in the lack of tech involved. #antinerdalert

 Map out ideas

-The first thing that I do is I map out the blog posts I want to create for an entire month at a time.
-I would love to be doing this a full 6 weeks ahead of time, but for now, I lay out the 3-5 posts I want to create 2 weeks before the month starts.
+The first thing I do is map out the blog posts I want to create one month at a time.
+I would love to do this a full 6 weeks ahead of time.
+But for now, I lay out the 3-5 posts I want to create 2 weeks before the month starts.

-At the start of the year, I print out this calendar from Dani and Thyme Is Honey so that each month has it’s own sheet of paper.
+At the start of the year, I print out this calendar from Dani and Thyme Is Honey.
+That way, each month has it’s own sheet of paper.
 I do this so that if I am struck with inspiration about a theme for the month well in advance, I can map it out when inspiration strikes.

-When I print the calendar pages out, I also mark all of the holidays for the year just to make things easier on myself when the month rolls around.
+When I print the calendar out, I also mark all of the holidays to make things easier on myself when the month rolls around.